ChimeHQ/WindowTreatment/README.md

 Super-simple class that uses `WindowStateObserver` and provides a nice base for NSView subclasses that need to change their appearance depending on host window state.

+**ApplicationWindowState**

+A class that tracks changes in the application's windows, simplifying logic that depends on the state of all windows.

 ## NSWindow Extensions

 Sizing conveniences: